 On June 28, 2016, Va.
 Gov. Terry McAuliffe signed an Executive Order 57, creating a work group to recommend actions available under existing state authority to reduce carbon emissions from power plants.
-The work group will be under Secretary of Natural Resources Molly Ward, and the group is to provide recommendations by April 30, 2017.
-The work group’s first meeting was scheduled for August 31, 2016; more information on that meeting is available from the Virginia Commonwealth Calendar, online at https://commonwealthcalendar.virginia.gov/Event/Details/4400.
+The work group was under Secretary of Natural Resources Molly Ward.
+The work group’s first meeting was August 31, 2016; more information on that meeting is available from the Virginia Commonwealth Calendar, online at https://commonwealthcalendar.virginia.gov/Event/Details/4400.
 The group submitted its report to the governor on May 12, 2017; the report, along with more information about Executive Order 57, is available online at https://naturalresources.virginia.gov/initiatives/eo-57/.

 The full text of Gov. McAuliffe’s order, Executive Order 57, is available in the following source: Governor McAuliffe Signs Executive Order to Reduce Carbon Emissions in Virginia; Order creates workgroup to recommend executive actions to reduce carbon emissions from the electric sector, Virginia Governor’s Office News Release, 6/28/16.

-Following are some news accounts on the executive order:
+Following are some news accounts on the executive order and the work group:

 Virginia Gov. McAuliffe issues executive order to cut GHG emissions, UtilityDive, 6/30/16.